How do I apply for a residency permit? What are the key dates?

 If you are living in France and hold another EU nationality through birth or naturalisation in addition to your British nationality, then you are still covered by the Withdrawal Agreement.
 If your second EU nationality is not French, you can choose to apply for a residency permit, but you do not need this to protect your rights in France.

 We are waiting for the French authorities to confirm how dual British-FR nationals in France who do not need a residency permit can show that they also have other rights under the Withdrawal Agreement.
 For UK-related rights, such as eligibility for an uprated UK State Pension, the government will casework your entitlements as and when you reach state pension age or seek to access a UK benefit or service.
 This will ensure your entitlements are consistent with your rights under the Withdrawal Agreement.
 Further information is available on the

-I think I may have trouble completing the application when the system opens – what assistance is available to me?
+I think I may have trouble completing the application – what assistance is available to me?